Gravitational focusing effects on streaming dark matter as a new detection concept: DM Flux Enhancements

-Figure~\ref{fig:ampl_vs_disp} describes the amplification as a function of the geo-distance for two stream velocities (50 km/s and 200 km/s).
-Particles in this case are injected with different velocity dispersion values sampled from Gaussian functions.
-The dispersion values chosen are $\delta v=10^{-17}$c, and $\delta v=10^{-10}$c corresponding to primordial fine grained streams of axions and WIMPs, respectively.
-As a cross-check we simulated also the case of $\delta v \sim 0.00053$~c corresponding to Maxwellian velocity dispersion, which is the velocity dispersion for the smooth SHM.
-Dispersion is negligible for primordial axion streams with amplification factor reaching up to $10^9$ just as in the dispersionless case.
-The WIMP streams have amplifications factors of about a factor of 10 lower than axion streams due to their slightly larger velocity dispersion.
-For the quite wide Maxwellian velocity profile as expected the gravitational focusing effects become negligible.
+{\bf {Velocity Dispersion Effect}} The analysis in Fig~\ref{fig:ampl_vs_d} pertains to dispersionless streams.
+However, the actual dispersion included in our simulation.
+Figure~\ref{fig:ampl_vs_disp} describes the amplification as a function of the distance to the center of the Earth for two stream velocities centered at 50 km/s and 200 km/s.
+Such particles are injected with different velocity dispersion values.
+Here, we use $\delta v=10^{-17}$c, and $\delta v=10^{-10}$c corresponding to primordial fine grained axion streams and WIMPs, respectively.
+As a cross-check, we simulated also the case of $\delta v \sim 0.00053$~c for the smooth DM SHM.
+The dispersion is negligible for primordial axion streams with the amplification factor reaching up to $10^9$, just as in the dispersionless case.
+This is of potential importance for DM axion detection.
+In case of WIMP streams the amplification factor is about a factor of 10 lower than for the fine grained axion streams due to their slightly larger velocity dispersion.
+For the smooth SHM, as expected, the GF effects become negligible.
+The noise-like structure in the case of the smooth SHM is attributed to the large dispersion where the amplification is very sensitive in the random selection of input parameters in the simulation.